Area-53-Robotics/53D-High-Stakes-Notebook/entries/management/july-august.typ

   yearly-schedule: "Ahead",
   (
-    (true, "Review our time and budget management during June.", "Everyone"), (true, "Plan out the July & August meetings by creating a Gantt chart and reviewing our budget.", "Everyone"), )
+    (true, "Review our time and budget management during June.", "Everyone"), (true, "Plan out the July & August meetings by creating a Gantt chart.", "Everyone"), )
 )